Economic Update | Week Ending October 19, 2024

-U.S. Treasury bond yields – The 10-year treasury bond closed the week yielding 4.31%, up from 4.09% last week.
-The 30-year treasury bond yield ended the week at 4.43% up from 4.26% last week.
+U.S. Treasury bond yields jumped on Friday after the September jobs report was released – The 10-year treasury bond closed the week yielding 4.08%, unchanged from 4.08% last week.
+The 30-year treasury bond yield ended the week at 4.38%, unchanged from 4.39% last week.
 We watch bond yields because mortgage rates follow bond yields.

 Mortgage rates – Every Thursday Freddie Mac publishes interest rates based on a survey of mortgage lenders throughout the week.
-The Freddie Mac Primary Mortgage Survey reported that mortgage rates for the most popular loan products as of March 14, 2024, were as follows: The 30-year fixed mortgage rate was 6.74%, down from 6.88% last week.
-The 15-year fixed was 6.16%, down from 6.22% last week.
-Unfortunately, rates rose at the end of the week as higher inflation data was released.
+The Freddie Mac Primary Mortgage Survey reported that mortgage rates for the most popular loan products as of October 17, 2024, were as follows: The 30-year fixed mortgage rate was 6.44%, up from 6.32% last week.
+The 15-year fixed was 5.63%, up from 5.41% last week.

 The graph below shows the trajectory of mortgage rates over the past year.